-To restore all of your health and spell energy, walk through the gates of a friendly city.
+To rest and restore all of your health and spell energy, walk through the gates of a major friendly city.
+In a small town, to rest, stay in an inn.

 If your character takes a blow which knocks him or her below 0 health, that character will fall unconscious.
-When you walk through the gates of a friendly city, that character will be revived.
+When you rest, that character will be revived.
 You can also revive an unconscious character with the Return Life spell.